 Reporting an incident - ETHANE

 The ETHANE protocol has military roots and is intended to prompt the communicator to remember, or seek out, specific information prior to making the call.
 The ETHANE protocol has significant merit as part of an internal Emergency Operating Procedure for organisations, whether industrial, urban or remote.

-The recommended format for giving a casualty report can be remembered by the use of the mnemonic ASH-ICE.
+The recommended format for giving a casualty report can be remembered by the use of the acronym ASH-ICE.

 “48 year old male in 20 foot fall from height.
 Head, facial and chest injuries.
 Difficulty breathing.
 Has received spinal immobilisation and currently on Oxygen at 15 Ltrs per minute.
 What is your ETA?”

-We're redesigning our Casualty Cards at the moment and will be finished on waterproof, tearproof paper.
-If you would like to receive the first copies for free, drop us an email here.
+We're redesigning our Casualty Cards at the moment and will be finished on waterproof, tear-proof paper.
+More information will be available soon.